 where $G(u):\mathbb{R}\to\mathbb{R}$ is a scalar function.
 Ideally, $G(u)$ should decrease significantly as $u$ is brought to zero, in order to further incentivize meeting the continuity objective.
 In this work, we consider the concave function

 where $0<\delta,\epsilon\ll 1$ are tuning parameters, whose definition is, once more, not entirely evident \textit{a priori}.
 If too large, decreasing $u$ yields no benefits, and if too small, numerical instability might be introduced for incentivizing $u$ to decrease too hastily.
-Hence, an adaptive formulation to the definition of the parameters is also pursued, namely taking $\delta$ and $\epsilon$ to be $n$ orders of magnitude below $\norm{\mathbf{F}}^2$ and $\norm{\mathbf{F}}$, respectively -- a process known as \textit{annealing}.
-In this work, it was found that taking $n=2$ yields adequate results.
+Hence, an adaptive formulation to the definition of the parameters is also pursued, namely taking $\delta$ and $\epsilon$ to be $n$ orders of magnitude below $\norm{\mathbf{F}}^2$ and $\norm{\mathbf{F}}$, respectively --- a process known as \textit{annealing}.
+Preliminary testing has shown that $n=2$ yields adequate results.

 Since $G(u)$ is concave, the optimization problem in Eq.~\eqref{eq:G_unconstrained_least_squares} cannot be solved directly in a general manner, meaning we once more resort to solving a sequence of convex approximations, linearized about the converged solution of the previous optimization problem.
 After dropping constant terms, each optimization problem may thus be written as